-- Q1: What are the maximum amounts of election expenses for the 2016 Election Committee Subsector Elections? - Q2: How to decide whether a particular item of expenditure should be regarded as an election expense? - Q3: If an expense is incurred for election-related purpose and other purpose, how should a candidate calculate the election expense? - Q4: If old material is used for election purpose during the election, how should a candidate calculate the related election expense? - Q5: If the cost of an election advertisement of a candidate is zero, does the candidate still need to declare at Section D of the election return? - Q6: If a candidate publishes election advertisements through the internet, how should the candidate declare the related election expense? - Q7: If there are outstanding claims by the election return submission deadline, such as water charge or electricity expense, but the relevant amount cannot be ascertained before the deadline, how can a candidate declare the related expenses in the election return? - Q8: If a candidate has produced one lot of election advertisement but has only published part of it in the end, how should the candidate declare such expense in the election return?
+- Q1: What is the maximum amount of election expenses for the 2017 Central and Western District Council By-election? - Q2: How to decide whether a particular item of expenditure should be regarded as an election expense? - Q3: If an expense is incurred for election-related purpose and other purpose, how should a candidate calculate the election expense? - Q4: If old material is used for election purpose during the election, how should a candidate calculate the related election expense? - Q5: If the cost of an election advertisement of a candidate is zero, does the candidate still need to declare at Section D of the election return? - Q6: If a candidate publishes election advertisements through the internet, how should the candidate declare the related election expense? - Q7: If there are outstanding claims by the election return submission deadline, such as water charge or electricity expense, but the relevant amount cannot be ascertained before the deadline, how can a candidate declare the related expenses in the election return? - Q8: If a candidate has produced one lot of election advertisement but has only published part of it in the end, how should the candidate declare such expense in the election return?